Cecil Terence Ingold: Birkbeck College, University of London

 The researches so commenced, and his own particular interest in the hyphomycetes, were continued by Ingold and his students over many years.
 In 1944 he was appointed to probably the foremost chair in United Kingdom in the field of mycology, at Birkbeck College, University of London.
 The Department of Botany had been led to prominence since 1909 by Dame Helen Gwynne-Vaughan, pioneer in fungal genetics, who was made Professor in 1921.
-Following her retirement as Professor Emeritus Ingold first had the task of maintaining its work in the bomb-damaged premises at Fetter Lane during the last months of the War.
+Following her retirement as Professor Emerita, Ingold first had the task of maintaining its work in the bomb-damaged premises at Fetter Lane during the last months of the War.
 After the cessation of hostilities he was able to oversee its redevelopment and subsequent move in 1952 to the new Birkbeck College in Malet Street.

-At Birkbeck Professor Ingold continued to take a major role in the undergraduate teaching, and was joined in 1946 by his wartime Leicester student Bryan Plunkett as lecturer, who remained with him permanently thereafter.
+At Birkbeck Ingold continued to take a major role in the undergraduate teaching, and was joined in 1946 by his wartime Leicester student Bryan Plunkett as lecturer, who remained with him permanently thereafter.
 Lectures were customarily illustrated by multiple living cultures prepared in laboratory for use with microscopes.
 Emphasis on fieldwork, living organisms and plants in their environment was maintained by frequent forays with students to favoured locations.
 In 1965, with a departmental academic staff of seven, he observed that the increasing need to present Botany as an experimental subject would in future demand greatly enlarged facilities, which might only be achieved by the reorganisation of their work, with other biological colleagues, into a School of Life Sciences.
 Meanwhile, the Zoological and Botanical departments alternately led the annual expeditions or field trips with students and colleagues for the study of marine environments, for example to Dale Fort near Haverfordwest, Port Erin (Isle of Man), St Peter Port (Guernsey) and to the Scilly Isles.

 An MSc course in mycology was developed, and much productive research was undertaken, both into aquatic ascomycetes and hyphomycetes, and in studies of the processes of spore production, release and dispersal.
 The book Dispersal in fungi (1953) described and emphasised dispersal as a vital problem in the life of fungi.
 Spore Liberation (1965), not a revision of the former, summarised fields of recent research to reveal how spore liberation was fundamental to understanding the structure of fungal fruiting bodies and bryophyte sporogonia.
 A full revision combining both works in the light of much further research appeared as Fungal Spores, Their Liberation and Dispersal in 1971.
 His textbook The Biology of Fungi, for those commencing formal study of fungi, was first published in 1961 and was fully revised in later editions.
-Professor Ingold retired from post at Birkbeck in 1972, and was succeeded as Professor by the palaeo-botanist W.G.
+Ingold retired in 1972, and was succeeded by the palaeo-botanist W.G.
 Chaloner.